 Wood Burning FirePits

 The best wood burning fire pits come in varying sizes, from small table-top and foldable models, to larger ones with big fire bowls that can accommodate huge fires.
-They generally come with mesh guards to protect against sparks, a poker to stoke the fire, a log grate on which to place the wood, and a cooking grate on which you may grill food.
+They generally come with mesh guards to protect against sparks, a poker to stoke the bonfire, a log grate on which to place the wood, and a cooking grate on which you may grill food.

 Propane fire pits

-These types of fire pits are generally larger in size as compared to their wood burning counterparts, and tend to be more ornate in terms of design.
+This type is generally larger in size as compared to their wood burning counterparts, and tend to be more ornate in terms of design.
 Some models are portable, while others are built into tables, with the propane tank hidden from view for aesthetic reasons.

 The only problems with a propane fire pit are that you will need to keep purchasing liquid propane, which is pricier than regular wood, and the tanks will need to be replaced every time they run out.
 In addition, you will also need to be wary of gas leaks, as these can be dangerous.